 The Lower Manhattan Development Corporation (LMDC) has prepared the following amended Partial Action Plan with regards to the \$2 billion federal appropriation for the World Trade Center disaster recovery and rebuilding efforts administered by the United States Department of Housing and Urban Development (HUD).
 LMDC has received additional funding through a \$783 million federal appropriation to HUD for damaged properties and businesses (including the restoration of utility infrastructure) as well as economic revitalization related to the terrorist attacks at the World Trade Center.
 Partial Action Plan No. 4 detailed the expenditure of \$156,105,103 of the \$2.78 billion for the activities outlined below.
-The amendments to the Partial Action Plan propose the reallocation of \$1,800,000 from Long-Term Planning (West Street Planning) to Short-Term Capital Projects for West Street Pedestrian Connections as outlined below.
-The total funds allocated in Partial Action Plan No. 4, including the proposed amendments remain \$156,105,103.
-There have been no additions and/or modifications to other activities outlined in the Partial Action Plan.
+This amendment to the Partial Action Plan proposes reductions of \$3,007,500 from Short-Term Capital Projects, \$2,738,000 from Long Term Planning, and \$5,554,000 from the WTC Business Recovery Grant Program as outlined below.
+The reduction of Employment Training Assistance Program funds is being removed from this Partial Action Plan and is included in an amendment to Partial Action Plan 1, where the program was originally introduced.

-Partial Action Plan Activities Allocation from \$2 billion

-Short-Term Capital Projects \$69,405,000

-Short-Term Capital Projects (proposed West Street Pedestrian \$1,800,000

-Connections reallocation)

-Long-Term Planning \$13,894,848

-Longer Term Planning (proposed West Street Planning (\$1,800,000)

-reallocation)

-WTC Business Recovery Grant Program \$74,500,000

-Reallocation Employment Training Assistance Program (\$9,500,000)

-Planning and Administration \$7,805,255

-Total \$156,105,103
+Partial Action Plan Activities Previous Allocation from \$2 billion Proposed Amendment Amended Allocation Short-Term Capital Projects \$71,205,000 \$68,197,500 Short-Term Capital Projects (proposed (\$3,007,500) elimination and reallocation of Millennium High School funds) Long-Term Planning \$12,094,848 \$9,356,848 Long Term Planning (proposed (\$2,738,000) reduction and reallocation of Airport and Commuter planning funds) WTC Business Recovery Grant Program \$74,500,000 (\$5,554,000) \$68,945,914 Reallocation of Employment Training (\$9,500,000) \$9,500,000 0 Assistance Program Planning and Administration \$7,805,255 \$7,805,255 Total \$156,105,103 (\$1,799,500) \$154,305,603

 Any change greater than 5% in the funding committed to a certain activity, the addition or deletion of any activity, or change in the designated beneficiaries of an activity constitutes a substantial amendment and such amendment will be available for public review and approval by HUD.
-Except that with respect to the individual short-term capital projects, any increase greater than 20% in the funding committed to a specific short-term capital project, the addition or deletion of any project, or change in the designated beneficiaries of a project constitutes a substantial amendment and such amendment will be available for public review and specific amendment will be available for public review and approval by HUD.
+Except that with respect to the individual short-term capital projects, any increase greater than 20% in the funding committed to a specific short-term capital project, the addition or deletion of any project, or change in the designated beneficiaries of a project constitutes a substantial amendment and such amendment will be available for public review and specific and such amendment will be available for beneficiaries of a project constitutes a substantial amendment and such amendment will be available for public review and approval by HUD.

-To date, HUD has approved 11 Partial Action Plans totaling nearly \$2.07 billion out of the \$2.78 billion allocation.
-LMDC has issued a total of 12 Partial Action Plans for public comment, and has amended or revised 6 Partial Action Plans.
+To date, HUD has approved 14 Partial Action Plans totaling nearly \$2.6 billion out of the \$2.78 billion allocation.
+LMDC has issued a total of 14 Partial Action Plans for public comment.
 The approved, amended, revised and pending Partial Action Plans are listed in the table below: